Apply for the Strategic Urban Planning & Policies track

 - You can submit a second application for a different track (if there are still spots available) during the application period Round 4 (all applicants) & Round 5 (EU/EEA applicants only).
 If you have already received an admission for your first application, this admission will be withdrawn while offering you the admission to your second choice of the master track.

-You can find the dates for the assessment outcome announcements in the dates overview table.
+You can find the dates for the assessment outcome announcements in the dates overview table above.
 If you plan to apply for a scholarship and you need to secure your admission before your application deadline, please make your planning accordingly in order to receive your admission outcome in time.

 The assessment outcome will be sent to you via email.
 Please make sure you have filled in your contact email correctly in the application form.